SNOHOMISH COUNTY REAL ESTATE MARKET TRENDS

 In order for it to be a sellers market there must be buyers.

 With the already well above average job growth rate in the state increasing again the buyers are coming out in flocks.
 We saw average days on market decrease and the average sales price increased.

-1,272 homes were sold in Snohomish County last month.
-That is up 352 from last month, down 14 from last year, and up 399 from 5 years ago.
+1,285 homes were sold in Snohomish County last month.
+That is on par with last month, up 90 from last year, and up 180 from 5 years ago.

 As you can see in Snohomish County homes in the 350-750K price range are the most commonly listed and sold.
 However, homes in the 250k-350k price range sell the fastest.

 Homes over 750k are much less common and sit on the market much longer.